jupyterlab/jupyterlab/benchmarks/README.md

 We also build in support to run this against some plotly ipywidgets, to get a sense of how rendering time is impacted by heavier mime render types:

-First add the plotly and ipwydigets to the `dev_mode/package.json`:
+First add the plotly and ipywidgets to the `dev_mode/package.json`:

 ```json
     "externalExtensions": {